yottaawesome/fsnd-project-3/README.md

 The private key for user grader is surrendered as part of the submission process and is not present in this repository.
 I have also altered the server to allow grader to run `sudo` without having to enter their password.
 This is purely out of convenience and I would not normally recommend this for an online server.

+Using the submitted private key, follow the instructions below to SSH in.

 1. In your `~/.ssh` folder, run `sudo vim config`.
 2. Append the following lines, save your changes, and close the file: